scottehastings16/adobe-target-mcp/src/templates/README.md

 # Adobe Target Content Templates

-This directory contains pre-built templates for common Adobe Target use cases.
-Templates allow you to quickly create offers with best practices built-in.
+This directory contains example pre-built templates for common Adobe Target use cases.
+Templates allow you to quickly create offers.
+Update these templates with your own frequently used components for scalable content creation

 ## Directory Structure